-Whether you’re a fitness enthusiast at the gym or you just need to keep up with what your heart is doing, a smart watch with a heart rate monitor keeps you up to date.
-These fitness watches can help you keep track of your heart rate, and a variety of fitness tracking items.
-Todays heart rate monitors are sleek and smart looking and made to wear comfortably.
-Generally the less expensive watches have less features but not necessarily less quality.
+Whether you’re a fitness enthusiast at the gym or you just need to keep up with what your heart is doing, a smartwatch with a heart rate monitor keeps you up to date.
+These fitness watches can help you keep track of your heart rate and a variety of fitness tracking items.
+Today’s heart rate monitors are sleek and smart looking and made to wear comfortably.
+Generally, the less expensive watches have fewer features but not necessarily less quality.
 If you’re not sure if you want the more expensive models, think about which features you just can’t do without and if you really want to pay for extras you may not use?

 Let’s take a look at these smartwatches with a heart rate monitor to see how they compare and which best meets your own needs.